dorkodu/sage.php/docs/concepts.md

 ```

 # Type System
-Conceptually GraphQL type is a collection of fields.
+Conceptually Sage type is a collection of fields.
 Each field in turn
 has it's own type which allows to build complex hierarchies.

 Quick example on pseudo-language: